SMI/dicompixelanon/doc/dicomrectdb.md

 The tables are defined as below.
 Rectangles are defined by top, bottom, left, right, and the number of the overlay frame if applicable.
 There can be many rectangles defined for any one file.
 The DicomTags table holds a mark (if an image has been tagged for closer inspection) or a comment.
-It will only hold the other DICOM tags (modality, etc) once the image has been marked as fully inspected (to save space).
+Note that the imagetype column holds the string value of the DICOM tag, which includes start and end double quotes, and separators with forward slashes, e.g. "ORIGINAL/PRIMARY" where the quotes are actually included in the table.

 ```
 CREATE TABLE "DicomRects"(